Mission

 Artemis II Comparison:

-Artemis II will be the first crewed mission beyond low Earth orbit since Apollo 17, ending a 54-year gap in deep space human exploration.
+Artemis II became the first crewed mission beyond low Earth orbit since Apollo 17, ending a 54-year gap in deep space human exploration when it launched on April 1, 2026.

 First Humans to Orbit the Moon